Kraków

 Schindler's Factory, Krakow

-Schindler’s Factory is a department of the Krakow Historical Museum, which is housed in Oskar Schindler’s Historical Factory and is dedicated to the time in Krakow in the years 1939-1945.
+Fabryka Schindlera, also known as Schindler’s Factory, is a department of the Krakow Historical Museum, which is housed in Oskar Schindler’s historic factory, and which is dedicated to the time in Krakow in the years 1939-1945.
+The factory and Oskar Schindler became not least known after Steven Spielberg’s film Schindler’s List, which is about Oskar Schindler and the Jews who worked in his factory.

 Similar to Krakow Travel Guide